dabit3/generative-art/README.md

 ## Generative Masks - How it's done

-This is an example to show how the [Generative Masks]() project works by putting the project in a separate, deployable Git repo.
+This is an example to show how the [Generative Masks](https://opensea.io/collection/generativemasks) project works by putting the project in a separate, deployable Git repo.

+The code was created by [takawo shunsuke](https://twitter.com/takawo) using [https://p5js.org/](https://p5js.org/)

 ### Deployment options